Duke-LeTran/ubuntu_setup/notes_unix/mounting_drives.md

-This is for Debian/Ubuntu based servers using CIFS and
+This is for Debian/Ubuntu based servers using CIFS and Samba.

 # Setup
 ## CIFS drivers